 Continue on to Kalispell and take in Kalispell Brewing Co. on downtown’s Main Street (and stop in at Hop’s Downown Grill for a selection of local beers and fantastic burgers).
 SunRift Beer Company and Bias Brewing Co. are two new additions to the downtown Kalispell beer scene, and Sacred Waters Brewing is now open in nearby Evergreen.
 Fifteen miles north, you’ll find Great Northern Brewing Co. and Bonsai Brewing Project in the City of Whitefish.
 (At this point you’re only 25 miles from Glacier National Park.)

 Return to Missoula on Highway 93 to take in the west side of Flathead Lake and you’ll find Tamarack Brewing Co. in Lakeside.

 Round trip mileage on this route is approximately 280, thus the preference for making it an over-nighter.

-Alan McCormick is an attorney, beer writer, runner, award-winning homebrewer, and co-creator/organizer of Missoula Craft Beer Week.
-He is the Montana Columnist for the Rocky Mountain Brewing news and writes regularly at his blog Growler Fills: Craft Beer Enthusiasm.
-Alan has run the Missoula Marathon twice and this year will mark his fifth Missoula half-marathon.
+Alan McCormick is an attorney, beer writer, runner, award-winning homebrewer, creatorof Growler Fills: Craft Beer Enthusiasm.
+Alan has run the Missoula Marathon twice and this year will mark his seventh Missoula half-marathon.
 His only running recognition was a first place in his age group at a local 5-k.
 He was the only entrant in his age group.
-You can contact him for more info at: email@example.com.
+You can contact him for more info at: [email protected].